 My spouse/mum/dad/son/daughter/brother/sister is struggling to cope with my cancer - can you offer them any help?

 Yes.
 Star Throwers exists to support the carers just as much as we exist to support people with cancer.
-We are aware that, often, carers become the ‘cancer researcher’ in the family and can struggle to cope with the stress, anxiety, and physical demands of being a carer to someone with cancer.
+We are aware that, often, carers become the ‘cancer researcher’ in the family and can struggle with the demands of being a carer to someone with cancer.
 Almost all of our support services are available to carers.

 Do I have to live in Norfolk / locally to benefit from your services?

-Star Throwers is a local cancer charity with just one centre in Wymondham, Norfolk at the moment.
-However, we are happy to be contacted from people from all over East Anglia and will do our best to help people who contact us from further afield as well.
+Star Throwers is a local cancer charity with just one centre in Wymondham, Norfolk.
+However, we are happy to be contacted from people from all over as we are able to offer many of our services remotely via video and phone.

 Do complementary therapies make any difference?